btf-org/flank/README.md

 Flank is a tool for exposing shell commands, but with guardrails.
 I use it to take myself out of the loop on ad-hoc things that my teammates need.

-FYI, it is currently lacking any concept of users or RBAC
+FYI, it is currently lacking any concept of users or RBAC, and I use it in a high-trust setting, so this is very much a prototype of a "real" tool.

 - [Installation](#installation)
 - [A quick webpage for curl](#a-quick-webpage-for-curl)